CurveDocs/curve-docs/docs/factory/admin_controls.md

 !!! description "`Factory.add_base_pool(_base_pool: address, _fee_receiver: address, _asset_type: uint256, _implementations: address[10])`"

     Add a base pool to the registry, which may be used in factory metapools.
-Only callable by fatory `admin`.
+Only callable by factory `admin`.

     Emits event: `BasePoolAdded`